 However, this alternative treatment may not be suitable for everyone, especially the elderly and people with severe spinal cord issues, osteoporosis, or arthritis.
 The primary reason is the amount of pressure involved in the procedure.

-If you opt for spinal manipulation, ensure it is done by a trained or licensed professional.
+If you opt for spinal manipulation, ensure a trained or licensed professional does it.
 Getting it done by a specialist will reduce the risks of any side effects.
 You may feel a slight discomfort in your back, which will resolve in the next 1 to 2 days.

 2. Acupuncture

 Acupuncture also helps relieve pain and restore function in many people with chronic low back pain.
-This pain relief may continue for a long time, according to a meta-analysis.
+According to a meta-analysis, this pain relief may continue long.
 However, it may not pose similar effects for everyone.
 Thus, always consult a healthcare professional to know whether it’s the proper treatment for your back pain.

 3. Weight Loss